manoovau/business-finder-app/README.md

 # Business finder App

-Welcome to Business finder App
+Project: Business finder App using YELP API.

+## Restrictions:

+- open at filter only supports 2 days after or before the current day.
+- maximum number of business results retruns by YELP API is 50.
+- sort by filter: rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a Bayesian average.
+This is to prevent skewing results to businesses with a single review.

 ## Download project.

-Clone home-test-crealytics folder.
+Clone business-finder-app folder.
 It includes all dependencies.

 ## Get Cookies to make API work.